rcl-identity/docs/enrollment.md

         - AzureAd:SignedOutCallbackPath

-Whe you are done with the configuration, open the web app to ensure it is up and running.
+When you are done with the configuration, open the web app to ensure it is up and running.

 ![image](/images/identityenrollment/configure3.png)